 WHAT IS IT?

-Coriander seed is both a lead and a bit player in your culinary drama As a fragrant, it’s amazing spice for everything from curries to pie spice blends, to sausages, to beer.
+Coriander seed is both a lead, and a bit player, in your culinary drama.
+As a fragrant, it’s amazing spice for everything from curries, to pie spice blends, to sausages, to beer.
+The seed is one of the oldest spices.
+The plant goes by two modern commercial names, and some serious controversy.

 Cracked, coriander changes a bit.
 It tends to become a sweet background note, not a distinct taste.
 Its flavor deepens, and becomes more subtle.